Skip to content

 feather init [dir]

-feather init # initialize in current directory
+feather init # configure current directory for feather run

 Important